Sushmita Sen returns to films for 'second innings'

 Actor Sushmita Sen on Monday announced her return to the movies after a 10-year hiatus.
 The former Miss Universe took to Instagram to share the news and dedicated her much-awaited comeback to her fans.

-The actor, who was last seen in the 2015 Bengali film "Nirbaak" , did not reveal the details of the project.
+The actor, who was last seen in 2015 Bengali film "Nirbaak" , did not reveal the details of the project.
 Her last Hindi film was 2010's "No Problem".
-Sushmita's acting credits include Bollywood films such as "Biwi No 1", "Zor", "Filhaal" , "Main Hoon Na" , "Maine Pyaar Kyun Kiya?", among others.
+Sushmita's acting credits include Bollywood films such as "Biwi No 1", "Zor", "Filhaal" , "Main Hoon Na" and "Maine Pyaar Kyun Kiya?".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)